rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

 Apply a multiple test correction and then view the individual KEGG Pathways using a "Box Plot" (instead of PCA plot).
 What is the most significant KEGG Pathway?

-If you like you can explore other visualizations with STAMP or attempt to load KEGG Modules or KOs instead within STAMP.
+If you like you can explore other visualizations with STAMP or attempt to load KOs instead within STAMP.